codeunion/photo-gallery-cli/README.md

 One of the key concepts in UNIX is the idea of chaining programs together, often by building a "pipeline" of programs using the UNIX `|` ("pipe") command.
 A pipeline means that the outputs of one program become the inputs to another.

-**Modify your program so that it can be used with a UNIX pipeline.**
+**Modify the program so that it can be used with a UNIX pipeline.**

 To do this, `gallery.rb` needs to be able to read in the names of photo files from `STDIN` and print out the generated HTML to `STDOUT`.
-Once that is the case, you can run commands like this:
+Once that is the case, we can run commands like this:

 ```shell
 # this writes an HTML gallery to the file `index.html`